 During the off seasons, Brett returned to Berkeley where he graduated with a degree in Sociology.
 After finishing his degree at Cal, Brett entered aviation school, became a commercially-rated pilot and later worked in ground and flight instruction.
 Realizing the aviation industry after 9/11 was in a downturn, he decided to return to one of his first loves, the water.
-Brett is now the facilities coordinator of the Murray Callan Swim Schools’ north county location in San Marcos.
+Brett is now the owner of Callan Swim School in San Marcos.

 Jenny Callan – The 3rd Generation – Graduate of the University of California, Santa Barbara

 Jenny Callan, Murray’s second grandchild and Glenn’s second child, was born in San Diego, California, in 1974 and, much like her siblings, was exposed continually to the Murray Callan methodology and philosophy at a young age.
 Jenny spent countless hours first being taught by her grandfather and then being trained as an instructor, giving her an unparalleled background as a swimmer and as an instructor.